 It is assumed you have already setup your advertiser account and have created campaigns.
 If not, please follow the Advertiser Getting Started Guide here.

 Read through the steps below to get started.

 What is install/conversion tracking?

-For campaign server side postback install/conversion tracking, a click ID parameter should be appended to the campaign landing URL.
+For campaign server side postback install/conversion tracking, a track ID and click ID parameter should be appended to the campaign landing URL.
 This allows Leadbolt to successfully identify the click responsible and appropriately attribute an install/conversion to your campaign.
 The process to set up this type of tracking is:

-Please note, your landing URL must be capable of receiving and processing the parameter and related token value.
+Please note, your landing URL must be capable of receiving and processing these parameters and their related token values.

 - Obtain the install/conversion tracking postback URL by clicking on the “Conversion Tracking” option under the campaigns setting menu: